daveswartz/mapperly/README.md

 ## Data

-* `assets/data/coast.json` -- GeoJson file that stores the outline of the coast in the Greater New York City area.
 * `assets/data/paths.json` -- GeoJson file that stores the path of each subway line.
 * `assets/data/stops.json` -- GeoJson file that stores the location and name of each subway stop.
 * `assets/data/transfers.json` -- GeoJson file that stores the location and name of each subway transfer.